Visa Traveler

 • Duration of stay: 30 days

-• Additional requirements: Schengen visa must be valid for at least 1 day from the day of arrival
+• Additional requirements: Schengen visa must be valid for the length of intended stay from the day of arrival

-• Official source: Directorate General of Migration and Immigration (click on “Directriz General de Visas.pdf” link and refer to “QUINTO: EXCEPCIONES PARA GRUPOS DE INGRESO CON VISA CONSULAR O VISA RESTRINGIDA.” section in the PDF)
+• Official source: Directorate General of Migration and Immigration (click on “Directriz General de Visas Noviembre 2025.pdf” link and refer to “QUINTO: EXCEPCIONES PARA GRUPOS DE INGRESO CON VISA CONSULAR O VISA RESTRINGIDA.” section in the PDF)

 —